palletops/log-config/README.md

 There is also a `format-with-domain-context` that shows both domain and context values.

+## Tags for Filtering Log Messages

+To allow domain level filtering of log messages, use the `with-tags` macro, specifying a set of keywords.
+The `tags-msg` timbre middleware adds this tag set on the `:tags` key.

 ## Add Log Message Key based on a Var

 The `add-var` function returns a timbre middleware to set a log